hellosign-samples/aws-s3-and-hellosign/README.md

 2. Add your HelloSign credentials to the `.env-example` file. **Note:** We recommend using something more secure in a production, such as environment variables in your AWS environment.
 3. Add a PDF file to the /files-to-sign folder*.
 This is the document you'll be signing in this example flow.
 (Feel free to use the "fake-rental-agreement.pdf" included in this repo).
 4. Run `npm install` to download libraries used in this demo.
-5. Create a new S3 bucket and copy the name into the _.env-example_ file.
+5. Create a new S3 bucket with BPA and SSE-S3 controls, then copy the name into the _.env-example_ file.
 6. Update the `REGION` in /libs/s3Client.js to match the region of your S3 bucket.
 7. Update the `signerName` and `signerEmail` fields in _.env-example_ with your own information.
 This is used for the signature request sent by HelloSign.
 8. *Important*: Once filled out, **rename `.env-example` to `.env`**.